NuclearMissile/Schedule-Dumper/README.md

 # Schedule-Dumper
-A tampermonkey script for dumping NAIST course schedule to .ics file.
+A tampermonkey script for dumping your course schedule to .ics file for NAIST students.

 # How to use this script: